 The station was built in the intriguing Chateau style that the CPR loved, and bears some similarities to the third Hotel Vancouver on Burrard and Georgia Streets.
 The Chateau style was meant to emulate 16th Century castles from the south of France.
 This was a fascinating building, and the first many new Vancouverites stepped into as they arrived in the city for the first time during its period of greatest growth.
 From 1891 to 1911 the city exploded in size, attracting immigrants from all over the world who sought the promise of a brighter future.
 The city went from a few thousands lumberjacks and miners to well over 100,000 in a mere 20 years, a rise of over 700%.1

 It was designed by Charles Osborn Wickenden, who was one of the city's foremost architects after the Great Fire in 1886.
 He also did the Christ Church Cathedral on the corner of Burrard and Georgia.
 This building was home to the British North America Bank, one of the dozens of banks that proliferated in those days of days of unregulated finance.
 The brutal architecture critic Robert Fripp was actually not that hard on this building, saying it was "a severer type of Italian, dignified but cold in effect."1

-12. Court House (1890-1911)'
+12. Court House (1890-1911)

 Because of the triangular lot and the steep gradient this was a challenging spot to build on.
 Once again Thomas Sorby started with a pared back budget and had to make do as best he could.
 Afterwards it was decided he had not done a good enough job and Noble Hoffar, Vancouver's most prolific architect after the Great Fire in 1886, was hired to upgrade it.
 He finished it in a Palladian style, a British take on classicism.
 Hoffar, who was trained in America, had an inexact idea of what the Palladian style entailed and offended the sensitivities of the city's many British-born architects.
 The controversy over the architectural style of the building didn't help encourage people to keep it standing after the new court house was built.

 A century ago this building was the heart of Vancouver's retail shopping district.
 Woodward's was one of the first one-stop department stores in the world, selling everything including food, furniture, and clothes.
 They even offered a variety of services like travel agents and cheque cashing.
 The food floor was for a time the biggest grocery store in North America.
 It was like an early 20th Century high-end Wal-Mart.
 The store was famous for its Christmas window displays and the red 'W' on the roof atop a replica of the Eiffel Tower.
 The store expanded continually, eventually standing 12 storeys tall and taking over 2/3 of the entire block.

-14. 'Pantages Theatre (1918-1967)'
+14. Pantages Theatre (1918-1967)

 In an era before people owned smartphones, PCs, TVs, and even radios, vaudeville theatres were an important source of entertainment for many.
 Vaudeville shows were a collection of live performances that had an astonishing range, from mini-plays to comedians, acrobats to dancing animals.
 Ostentatious vaudeville theatres went up all over Vancouver, though Alexander Pantages's were the most famous.
 The buildings were consciously designed to wow people with beautiful architecture on the outside and flamboyant decorations on the inside.

-4. Cathedral Place.
+Cathedral Place.
 "Profile."
 Online.

-8. Changing Vancouver.
+Changing Vancouver.
 "First Hotel Vancouver – Granville and Georgia."
 4 Apr.
 2012.
 Online.

-10. Government of Canada.
+Government of Canada.
 "1891 Census." and "1911 Census."
+Online.